voxpupuli/voxpupuli.github.io/_docs/pql_queries.md

 puppet resource package puppetdb_cli ensure=present provider=puppet_gem
 ```

-And Afterwards run the query with `/opt/puppetlabs/puppet/bin/puppet-query $query`.
+And afterwards run the query with `/opt/puppetlabs/puppet/bin/puppet-query $query`.
 For PE installations you can use `puppet query`.

-On the PuppetServer side, installing the `puppetdb-termini` package allow to use the `puppetdb_query()` function in a manifest to generate portions of catalog based on result of queries, e.g. find all Virtual-Hosts on all machines and add the relevant configuration to a monitoring system.
+On the PuppetServer side, installing the `puppetdb-termini` package allows use of the `puppetdb_query()` function in a manifest to generate portions of catalog based on result of queries, e.g. find all Virtual-Hosts on all machines and add the relevant configuration to a monitoring system.

 ## Contribute?!